briannamagtoto/briannamagtoto/README.md

 ### 🐞🐛🪲
 interested in the poetic web, computational cognition, soft AI, making things slow again, web as a medium, and art x tech.

-dive into my many rabbit holes on my [are.na page](https://www.are.na/brianna-magtoto/). i am always growing - for proof, take a look at my website: [aninternet.farm](https://aninternet.farm)
+dive into my many rabbit holes on my [are.na page](https://www.are.na/brianna-magtoto/). peruse at website at your leisure: [aninternet.farm](https://aninternet.farm)